JetBrains/intellij-sdk-docs/topics/products/clion/clion.md

 [properties]: https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties
 [dsl]: https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#running-dsl

-The dependency on the CLion APIs must be declared in the `plugin.xml` file.
+The dependency on the CLion APIs must be declared in the <path>plugin.xml</path> file.
-As described in [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) table, the `<depends>` elements should contain the CLion module, as illustrated in the `plugin.xml` snippet below:
+As described in [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) table, the `<depends>` elements should contain the CLion module, as illustrated in the <path>plugin.xml</path> snippet below:

 ```xml
   <!-- Required for core CLion functionality -->